-Maharashtra: Toll due to landslide in Raigad village rises to 26
+Maharashtra: Toll in Raigad landslide rises to 26

-According to officials, the Irshalwadi village has a population of over 220.
-Of them, at least 85 persons are still missing.
+According to officials, the Irshalwadi village has a population of around 220.
+At least, 85 are still missing.

 The toll due to a landslide in Irshalwadi village of Maharashtra’s Raigad district rose to 26 on Saturday after four more bodies were recovered from the debris, PTI reported.